Fpierr/holbertonschool-cinema-guru/README.md

 ## Introduction

-Hello everyone, In this project you will build our pocket movie app in which we will keep track of our favorite movies and set up a watch later list.
-You will use the ReactJs knowledge that you accumulated in previous projects to build the interface and show data from an API.
+Hello everyone, In this project I will build our pocket movie app in which we will keep track of our favorite movies and set up a watch later list.
+I will use the ReactJs knowledge that I accumulated in previous projects to build the interface and show data from an API.

 #### Read or watch